Pandry/go-alive/README.md

 # TODOs:
 - Generate configuration file if not found nor inserted
-- Custom interval for every IP or class of IP
+- Custom wait interval for every IP or class of IP
-- Async
+- Async ping
+- Ping a range
 - Custom DNS server
 - Disable auto-reload of the configuration